spaki/microservices-demo/README.md

 Let's assume that you have an external API with your products catalogue.
 I this case it was used the Star Wars API https://swapi.dev/.

-The service will consume items from the Star Wars API and it possible to set price for those items. the prices it is stored in memory db using **Entity Framework Core**.
+The service will consume items from the Star Wars API and it possible to set price for them.
+The prices are stored in memory db using **Entity Framework Core**.

 Also it integrates another service to get address details from a ZipCode (the implementation is based on Correios Brazilian Post Service).
 There are two integrations, one with cache and another without it.
 This way we have an API/Versioning system, with a deprecated operation.